-Flat plat collectors – these are the more simpler in technology out of the two and they are cheaper per square metre, but you need more to get the same amount of heat.
+- Flat plat collectors - these are the simpler out of the two forms of technology, and are cheaper per square metre, but you need more to get the same amount of heat.

-Evacuated tubes – they are useful if you only have room for a small panel, but you’ll pay just as much for the same output.
-They can be more efficient of the two.
+- Evacuated tubes - they are useful if you only have room for a small panel, but you’ll pay just as much for the same output.
+These can be more efficient out of the two.

-Most solar thermal panel systems are designed to provide about half your hot water demand from the sun, whichever technology you use, with the rest coming from your existing central heating or immersion heater.
+Most solar thermal panel systems are designed to provide about half your hot water demand from the sun with the rest coming from your existing central heating or immersion heater.

-What should you consider before having solar thermal panels?
+What you should consider before installing solar thermal panels:

 - You will need around five square metres of roof space which faces East to West through South and receives direct sunlight for the main part of the day.

 - Will your boiler work with solar thermal panels?
-If your boiler is a combination boiler (combi) and you don't currently have a hot water tank, a solar hot water system may not be compatible.
+If your boiler is a combination boiler (most commonly known as a combi boiler) and you don't currently have a hot water tank, a solar hot water system may not be compatible.